jakdoonga/Trajectory-Genration/README.md

 Steer before lift and wheel motor moves.

 ### mode_val: 2
-Run lift and wheel motors simultaneously.
+Generate and publish the trajectory that lift and wheel motors move simultaneously.

 ### mode_val: 3
 Steer before pan and wheel motor moves.

 ### mode_val: 4
-Run pan and wheel motors at the same time.
+Create and publish the trajectory which run pan and wheel motors at the same time.

 ### mode_val: 5
 Steer before moving forward.